storm-enroute/mecha/README.md

         {}

     The `repos.json` file is called the *super-repo configuration file*.
-    You can override the `repositoriesFile` inside the `MechaSuperBuild` object to change the path to this file.
     At this point we can start SBT inside the super-repo.